What is the Jamaican Dollar (JMD)?

 The British Empire took over the island in 1655 and gave it the name Jamaica.
 British coinage became the island’s official currency, although Spanish coins continued in circulation until the Crown demonetized all of them except for gold doubloons in 1840.
 During that time, Jamaican currency consisted of farthings, halfpennies, pennies, three halfpence, threepence, sixpence, shillings, florins, half crowns, and crowns.

 When the Bank of Jamaica created the Jamaican dollar, it decimalized the currency so that it could be subdivided into cents.
 The new dollar was distinguished from all other dollars in the former British West Indies by the fact that all the surrounding currencies mimicked either the US dollar or the Spanish real, while the Jamaican dollar was, in essence, a half-pound British sterling.

 Jamaican Coins and Banknotes

-The current issue of Jamaican coins, which are minted in combinations of nickel, steel, and copper, is comprised of denominations of 10 cents, 25 cents, one dollar, five dollars, 10 dollars, and 20 dollars.
+The current issue of Jamaican coins – which are minted in combinations of nickel, steel, and copper – consists of denominations of 10 cents, 25 cents, one dollar, five dollars, 10 dollars, and 20 dollars.
 The one-cent and five-cent Jamaican coins are still in circulation but, after being demonetized by the central bank, are not legal tender.
 The 20-dollar coin, first minted in 2000, replaces a banknote.

 The latest issue of Jamaican banknotes represents a transition.
 Previously, the country’s banknotes were, like that of many other countries, printed on cotton material.
 However, Jamaica’s tropical climate wears harshly on such banknotes, which means they have a relatively short lifespan, and it increases the cost of producing currency.